kuneus/to-do-list/README.md

 - Sort tasks by due date or priority
 - Display number of tasks in each category or project
 - User login and be able to access your IdeaList from any computer

+🪲 BUGS 🪲

+- There are some glaring formatting issues on mobile devices, and smaller formatting issues in general.
+- Not necessarily bugs, but some aesthetic dissatisfaction I have with the look of the task cards.
+Have some ideas for how I could design the task card?
+Shoot me a message!